Children, adolescents, adults, couples, families, groups.

 Areas of Special Interest

-Couple, family and systemic psychotherapy; parenting; parent/child relationships; adolescence; attachment and psychodynamic approaches; trauma; cognitive behavioural therapy; professional clinical supervision.
+Couple, family and systemic psychotherapy; parenting; parent/child relationships; adolescence; attachment and psychodynamic approaches; trauma/PTSD; cognitive behavioural therapy; somatic symptom presentations; professional clinical supervision.

-I mostly use a systemic and psychodynamic approach which means that I think it is most useful if we understand our difficulties in terms of the relationships we have- with our selves, our families, our wider networks (school, work, cultural, community and faith groups) - and that making sense of these systems in new ways offers us steps towards the changes we want and new understandings of our selves and others.
+I mostly use a systemic and psychodynamic approach which means that it is most useful if we understand our difficulties in terms of the relationships we have- with our selves, our families, our wider social networks - and that making sense of these in new ways offers us steps towards changes and new understandings of our selves and others.

-I am trained in Mentalisation Based Treatment (MBT) and also use DBT and CBT approaches where these are indicated .
+I am trained in Eye Movement Desensitisation and Reprocessing (EMDR) trauma treatment for adults and children/adolescents, Mentalisation Based Treatment (MBT) and also use Dialectical Behavioural Therapy (DBT) and CBT approaches where these are indicated .

 I have a firm commitment to using clinical and research evidence to inform treatments I use.